rstacruz/sinatra-assetpack/README.md

 __Usage:__ `js_compression_options HASH`
 __Usage:__ `css_compression_options HASH`

 Sets the options for the compression engine to use.
+This is usually not needed as you can already set options using `js_compression` and `css_compression`.

 __Example:__ `js_compression_options :munge => true`